by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 NOTE: I have seen local operators who push their Aurora Borealis tours through mid April, but I recommend against it unless you are not concerned at all about enhancing your viewing odds.

-Instead of spending a long time “researching” (reading other blogs), it makes more sense to assess what matters to you when traveling, vacationing, and make your decisions (when to travel, for instance) based on those criteria, not when some prediction points to the highest level of this or lowest level of that.
+Don’t spend a long time “researching” (reading other blogs), the best places to see the Northern Lights, the best time to see the Northern Lights or the most incredible Northern Lights tours.
+It makes more sense to assess what matters to you when traveling, vacationing, and make your decisions (when to travel, for instance) based on those criteria, not when some prediction points to the highest level of this or lowest level of that.
 I have shared with you the envelopes, if you will, for when and where you should travel if you want a solid chance to see the Northern Lights.
 The specific selection of when and where, as long as you are within those envelopes, should be made in such a way that you will have the most comfortable and exciting vacation possible.
 Those selections may not work so well for your neighbor, for instance, but they have to be perfect for you.

 In summary, my humble take on the solution is: abandon the idea of “best” time or place for Aurora Borealis viewing.
 Instead, focus on the time that works best for you and the destination which offers the most experiences you crave.
 Optimize for global-vacation success and treat the Lights as a possible nice gesture – another gift – from Mother Nature!